MohitKumar020291/Email-valid-or-not/README.md

 # Some more things I have commented out in my code.
 Created this as a beginner and improving more.
 Believes in project based learning.
-This is just an example of my project journey and will posting some more
+This is just an example of my project journey and will be posting some more.